-“Thinking back, I feel blessed," Khanh said.
+“Thinking back, I feel blessed”, Khanh expressed.

 Khanh Nguyen from the U.S. Consulate had the same questions when he was younger of why his parents sent him to Vietnamese classes, took him to pagodas every Sunday, and wanted him to remain true to traditional Vietnamese values.

-“When I returned to Vietnam, I felt lucky that my parents wanted me to learn Vietnamese and keep those traditional values," he said with emotion.
+“When I returned to Vietnam, I felt lucky that my parents wanted me to learn Vietnamese and keep those traditional values”, he said with emotion.

-Jenni did not hesitate to admit that she had opportunities to practice the “nhậu” (drinking) culture and learned some jokes of Vietnamese people during her time in Vietnam, so that she can sit down and drink some bottles of beers with her older uncles and aunts when she returns to the U.S.
+Jenni didn’t hesitate to admit that she had opportunities to practice the “nhậu” (drinking) culture and learned some jokes of Vietnamese people during her time in Vietnam, so that she can sit down and drink some bottles of beers with her older uncles and aunts when she returns to the U.S.